hiccup444/TodRLAwalkthrough/README.md

 This is an english walkthrough for Tales Of Divinity: Rodinka's Lewd Adventures.
 There will be spoilers below, so tread lightly if you would like to experience the game without those.
 This game is **18+** and for **ADULTS ONLY**.
 This walkthrough will show no graphic material, and is not intended to be sexually explicit.
 It is purely for documentation.

+The walkthrough will work on a linear, episodic basis.
+Use your browser search function if you are looking for something specific.

 Download the game on [Itch.io](https://eromur-abel.itch.io/tales-of-divinity-rodinkas-lewd-adventures), or [Newgrounds](https://eromurabel.newgrounds.com).

 # Episodes